Anniversary Narrows Peak

 Behind the sandstone block there's a 10 m drop (left, in the notch).
 As per instructions, we

-Behind the ridge, we descend a class 3 slope.
+On the other side of the ridge, we descended a class 3 slope

 Looking up the slope

-After dropping down the slope (mouse over) we hiked across the desert back to our car.
+After dropping down the slope (arrow) we hiked across the desert back to our car